 Fundamentally every Bitcoin transaction consist of three things: A transaction input, output and the amount (BTC) used.
 The transaction input is the address from which the Bitcoins are sent.
 The transaction output is the address to where the Bitcoins are sent.

 Now blockchain is a huge record of data that keep tracks of all Bitcoin transactions from beginning till now.
 So basically if you own some Bitcoins; the blockchain will have reference to all the previous transactions that constructed Bitcoin to your address.

 Before you can send your Bitcoin to someone they were first send to you from someone else address, right?.
 The address that send to you is the transaction input and the address that received Bitcoin (your BTC address) is the transaction output.

 Now if you wish to send your Bitcoin to another person; the address from which you send BTC will become the transaction input.
-The other persons BTC address that receives your Bitcoin will become the transaction output.
+The other person that is the recipient BTC address that receives your Bitcoin will become the transaction output.
 So basically at some point outputs might become inputs depending on if they are being spend or not.